 Out of the the nine days of Navarthri festival, from the sixth day to the ninth day- the celebrations are all dedicated to Durga Devi.

-Durga Puja 2018 was on October 15 Monday
+Durga Puja 2021 is on October 12 Tuesday

 When is Durga Puja celebrated?

 It is celebrated during the months of September - October across India.
 The festival is one of the biggest festivals in West Bengal, Nepal, Bihar, Assam, Tripura and Bangladesh.